tersesystems/echopraxia-plusscala/README.md

 ## Custom Logger

-You can create a custom logger which has your own methods and field builders by extending `AbstractLoggerSupport` with `DefaultLoggerMethods`.
+You can create a custom logger which has your own methods and field builders by extending `DefaultLoggerMethods`.

 ```scala
 import com.tersesystems.echopraxia.api.{CoreLogger, Caller, CoreLoggerFactory, FieldBuilderResult, Utilities}